Skip to main content

 Now we have prepared all the requirements to run the OpenFSC, we can start all components using Docker Compose.

 Set the hostname of the Inway and Manager.
 Ensure you replace the domain with your own domain name.
-And this name corresponds with the CN when retrieving the demo certificate.
+This name should correspond with the CN of the retrieved demo certificate.

 export INWAY_SELF_ADDRESS="https://<your-inway-domain>:443"